 It is possible to play the levels in single player, but it’s not recommended.
 Not only does it defeat the purpose of the game, but it also proves to be tedious and boring.
 In place of two other players, Link is accompanied by two dummies called Dopples.
 Players can take control of either Dopple and their original Link at any time by tapping the touchscreen.
 As you may have guessed, it proves to be an arduous process, and having one person switch between characters to solve puzzles that were intended to be done by three people just feels slow and clunky.

-On the bright side of things, if you can find a capable group of people either online or locally, the game can be a whole lot of fun.
+On the bright side of things, if you can find a capable group of people either online or locally, the game can actually provide some fun.
 The many outfits you get throughout your journey also add variety to the gameplay, since they not only change Link visually, but also grant him special abilities.
 The aforementioned Zelda dress, for example, makes hearts appear more frequently, while the Goron outfit allows Link to swim in lava.

 Revisiting levels with different outfits allows you to approach them in different ways and keep things fresh.
 Similarly, defeating the boss of a world allows you to select new sets of challenges within the levels in that world.
-So you have some incentive to go back to stages once new costumes are unlocked, though the levels aren’t smart or creative enough to make revisits too desirable.
+So in theory there is incentive to go back to stages once new costumes are unlocked, though the levels aren’t smart or creative enough to make revisits too desirable.

-Honestly, this is a difficult game to rate.
-If you can find the right group, it’s a whole lot of fun.
-Though just as easily you can find a group that makes things more frustrating than anything.
+If you can find the right group, Tri Force Heroes can provide some fun.
+Though just as easily you find a group that makes things more frustrating than anything.
 And if you go it alone, it’s outright boring.
-Under the right circumstances it’s a treat, otherwise Tri Force Heroes is possibly the most uneven Zelda to date.
+Under the right circumstances Try Force Heroes can be a little treat, otherwise it’s simply the most uneven Zelda to date.